• Fall

 Instructions:

-• In a medium-sized mixing bowl, whisk together the flour, cream of tartar, baking soda, and salt.
+• In a medium-sized bowl, whisk together the flour, cream of tartar, baking soda, and salt

 • In a small bowl combine the sugar and cinnamon and mix together.
-Use a cookie scoop (I used my 1.5 tbsp) to scoop out the dough and roll into a ball using your hands.
-Generously roll each ball of dough in the cinnamon sugar mixture until well coated and place onto the prepared baking sheet.
+Use a medium cookie scoop (I used my #24, which is 2.7 tablespoons) to scoop out the cookie dough.
+Roll each cookie dough ball into the cinnamon sugar mixture and place onto the prepared baking pans.
+I recommend placing 10 cookie dough balls on each baking sheet.

-• Bake the cookies for 8-10 minutes (9 was perfect for me), or until the edges are set and the centers are soft and puffy.
+• Bake for 10-14 minutes, or just until the edge of the cookies turn light brown.
 Allow the cookies to cool for 10 minutes before transferring them over to a wire rack to finish cooling.

 • Keep any leftover cookies in an airtight container on the counter for up to 7 days.